ros2/ros2_documentation/source/Concepts.rst

 Security
 ^^^^^^^^

-ROS 2 includes the ability to secure communications among nodes within the ROS 2 graph.
+ROS 2 includes the ability to secure communications among nodes within the ROS 2 computational graph.
-Similar to discovery, security happens through the underlying ROS 2 middleware.
+Similar to discovery, security happens through the underlying ROS 2 middleware (provided it has support for the corresponding security plugins).
 No additional software installation is needed to enable security; however, the middleware requires configuration files for each ROS graph participant.
 These files enable encryption and authentication, and define policies both for individual nodes and for the overall ROS graph.
 ROS 2 also adds a master "on/off" switch to control security behavior.